espocrm/documentation/docs/administration/fields.md

 Parameters:

 * Options – a list of values (key => label pairs); a color (style) for each value can be specified (applied when param *Display as Label* is enabled);
+* Options Reference – options from another field to re-use (as of v7.5);
 * Is Sorted – to sort a list alphabetically;
 * Display as Label – a value will be displayed as a label with color; a color for each option can be specified.